 US-Iran relations: A brief guide

-From the CIA-orchestrated overthrow of Iran's prime minister in 1953 to Friday's phone call between Presidents Obama and Rouhani, BBC News looks at 60 years of tricky relations between Iran and the US.
+From the CIA-orchestrated overthrow of Iran's prime minister in 1953 to a phone call between Presidents Obama and Rouhani and possible direct talks on Iraq's security, BBC News looks at more than 60 years of tricky relations between Iran and the US.1953 Overthrow of Mossadeq

 US and British intelligence agencies orchestrate a coup to oust Iran's democratically elected Prime Minister, Mohammad Mossadeq.
-The secular leader had sought to nationalise Iran's oil industry.
+The secular leader had sought to nationalise Iran's oil industry.1979: Iranian revolution

 Two weeks later, Islamic religious leader Ayatollah Khomeini returns from exile.
-Following a referendum, the Islamic Republic of Iran is proclaimed on 1 April.
+Following a referendum, the Islamic Republic of Iran is proclaimed on 1 April.1979-81 US Embassy hostage crisis

 A rescue mission ends in disaster for US troops, with the deaths of eight servicemen in a collision between a helicopter and a transport plane.